atomicscale/youtube-dl/ESOF-Docs/ENTREGA2.md

 ##Requirements Elicitation

-This report has the goal to reflect over how the requirements for the project are born, how the team decides how to implement  new features, basically the process of requirement elicitation which in [requirements engineering](https://www.interaction-design.org/literature/book/the-encyclopedia-of-human-computer-interaction-2nd-ed/requirements-engineering) is an essential practice which consist in the collection of requirements from users, customers and personnel related with the project in any way in order to make them feasible functions of the software.
+This report has the goal to explain how the requirements for the project were born and how the team decided which method to use to implement new features.
+This basicly means the process of **requirement elicitation**, which in [requirements engineering](https://www.interaction-design.org/literature/book/the-encyclopedia-of-human-computer-interaction-2nd-ed/requirements-engineering) is an essential practice and consists in the collection of requirements from users, customers and personnel related with the project in any way in order to make them feasible functions of the software.
-A requirement is a documented necessity that the software must perfom.
+**A requirement is a documented necessity that the software must perfom.**

-As stated in the previous report our conversation with one of the founding developers the project was born as a very simple script and soon the users began requesting features to be added to the project, it was at this point that the project began expanding.
+As stated in the previous **[report](https://github.com/atomicscale/youtube-dl/edit/master/ESOF-Docs/ENTREGA2.md)**, we talked with one of the founding developers, which explained us how the project was born as a very simple script, and how it expanded as soon as the users began requesting new features to be added.

 ###The Scope